zouhair/NHLGames/README.md

 ### Games won't start
 #### Nothing happens after clicking on a stream --> Check your Hosts file
 If you clicked on a stream and nothing starts after the loading bar has disappeared, go to `Settings` and click on `Test` button to check if your Hosts file has been modified by NHLGames.
 If you get a red message box that means you won't be able to see a stream until you fix your Windows Hosts file.
 See the [Hosts](#hosts) section.

+#### Nothing happens after clicking on a stream --> Check your antivirus, windows defender or malware bytes
+If our app is blocked by your firewall or any software protection, it won't be able to get the stream url.
+Also, if streamlink.exe is blocked or in quarantine it won't be able to stream it to your media player and it will look like this into the nhl games console :
+`[Streamlink for windows]` `[End of Streamlink for windows]`

+#### Nothing happens after clicking on a stream --> Check for running background processes that did not end
+If you press `CTRL + SHIFT + ESC` and go to Processes and find running processes named streamlink.exe, mpv.exe, mpc.exe or vlc.exe.
+Right click on these and click on `End task`

+### Games won't record
+#### Recorded files are around 10 seconds long or less
+If you can't get the Ouput option to work, you are probably a Windows 7 user.
+We use Streamlink to get the stream and some reported that the output option only works on Windows 10.
+You might want to try to use an older version of Streamlink or use the oldest version called Livestreamer available on Github.
+If it still does not work, select `VLC` as the default player, enable the `Streamer args` in settings and add this : `--sout file/ts:FILENAME.mp4`.
+It will record the game using VLC player.

 ### Hosts file issues
 #### Windows can't find Hosts file --> Do it yourself